devtron-labs/devtron/README.md

 ### Why use it?

 We have seen various tools that are used to greatly increase the ease of using Kubernetes but using these tools simultaneously is painful and hard to use.
-As these tools dont talk to eachother for managing different aspects of application lifecycle - CI, CD, security, cost, observability, stabilization.
+These tools don't talk to each other for managing different aspects of the application lifecycle - CI, CD, security, cost, observability, stabilization.
 We built Devtron to solve this problem precisely.

 <p align="center"><img src="./assets/readme-comic.png"></p>

-Devtron is an OpenSource modular product providing 'seamless', 'implementation agnostic uniform interface' integrated  with OpenSource and commercial tools across life cycle.
-All done focusing on a slick User Experience enabling self-serve model.
+Devtron is an OpenSource modular product providing a 'seamless', 'implementation agnostic uniform interface' integrated with OpenSource and commercial tools across the life cycle.
+All done focusing on a slick User Experience enabling a self-serve model.
 <br>
-You can efficiently handle Security, Stability, Cost and more in a unified experience.
+You can efficiently handle Security, Stability, Cost, and more in a unified experience.

 ## :tada: Features